foldvarid93/JBC_SolderingStation/README.md

 ## 2 Designing HW prototype.

 ### 2.1 The used components and the experimental schematic

-![IMG_1802](https://user-images.githubusercontent.com/41072101/73597342-40b90900-452b-11ea-946e-356eb594eec2.JPG)
-![2](https://user-images.githubusercontent.com/41072101/65081428-eb2cf700-d9a3-11e9-91fd-5e8b2c111bff.JPG)

 I only use AVRs and STM32s, so there wasn't a question what I will use.
+The proto board was built around an STM32L476-Nucleo board.
+At this point I just wanted to be sure about the possibilities.
+Will it work?
+Can it?
+It need to be find out with a possible less effort.

 To contolling the LCD with a proper refresh rate STM32's computing performance was requred.
-The proto board was built around an STM32L476-Nucleo board.
 The MCU is responsible for contolling the LCD, computing PID, reading TC via SPI, swithing on and off the sleep function, handling the encoder.
 The timing is provided by a zero crossing detector.

+![IMG_1802](https://user-images.githubusercontent.com/41072101/73597342-40b90900-452b-11ea-946e-356eb594eec2.JPG)
+![2](https://user-images.githubusercontent.com/41072101/65081428-eb2cf700-d9a3-11e9-91fd-5e8b2c111bff.JPG)

 ### 2.2 Zero crossing detection